 Delicious and earthy middle-eastern flavours, coupled with refreshing tart yoghurt and sweet bursts of pomegranate.
-This Fatteh inspired dish is eaten with pita chips for dipping and is so good that when you run out of pitas, you’ll want to use a finger to scrape your plate!
+This Fatteh inspired dish is eaten with pita chips for dipping .
+It is so good that when you run out of pitas, you’ll want to use a finger to scrape your plate!

 My husband and I eat this for dinner as pictured.
-For the kids I serve components that they can choose and assemble themselves as they’re still young enough to dislike too much mixing of foods 🙂
+I serve this to the kids as individual components that they can choose and assemble themselves.
+They’re still young enough to dislike too much mixing of foods 🙂

 The leftovers don’t keep great as the combination has a tendency to get a bit gluggy in the fridge.
 Your best bet is to keep the components separate and assemble for each diner on their own plates.
 That way you can save the leftovers in separate containers.
 Even then I suggest you eat the next day.